NeverSinkDev/FilterBlade-Public-Assets/README_OptionFile.md

 ### ![#f03c15](https://placehold.co/15x15/7CFC00/7CFC00.png) Section:

-Each Accordion (these buttons that you can click on to open their content) is a section.
+Each Accordion (these large-blue-expandable-buttons you can click on to open their content) is a section.
 They have a title and an optional icon.
 If a section has an icon, all other sections within that same area should also have one for consistency sake - it just looks better.
 You can put one section into another, but not a 3rd into that.
 The GUI gets to narrow and many UI elements won't fit.
 ![image](https://github.com/NeverSinkDev/FilterBlade-Public-Assets/assets/20803858/78a47b6c-213d-4b2a-bf44-47dc0574d411)

 ### ![#f03c15](https://placehold.co/15x15/7CFC00/7CFC00.png) Box: